norsys/rothenberg/README.md

 ## Why `Rothenberg`?

 [David Rothenberg](http://www.davidrothenberg.net) is a book author and a song composer which has made music with whales.
-This project uses `docker`, which has a whale as logo, and `composer`, `docker-compose` to set up a symfony environment.
+This project uses `docker`, which has a whale as logo, and `composer`, `docker-compose` to set up a Symfony environment.
 So, `Rothenberg` seems to be a good choice as name ;).